Astavicious/Entry-Task/README.md

   common context, but they are shared by both profiles.
 - Runtime is not treated as a robust comparative metric in a six-run experiment.

-No Git remote is configured and this work is intentionally not pushed.